 Whether you are just starting your assignment or have almost completed it, coming to your appointment prepared is a must.
 Generally, it is a good idea to have print or online access to your assignment prompt/rubric/instructions as well as any work you've already done on the assignment.
 We recommend emailing your work in advance of your appointment to firstname.lastname@example.org (.doc or .docx only) or bringing it on a USB drive in order to make the most of your appointment time.

 No. Writing Support appointments take place in person at Leddy Library on the University of Windsor's main campus or online via MS Teams.
 We do not provide support via email although our Blackboard page and website provide a variety of self-serve web resources that students may find useful.
 We may provide support via telephone to distance education students or those requiring accessibility accommodations.
 Contact email@example.com for more information.

 To avoid plagiarizing in written work, students should ensure that they appropriately cite all ideas that rely on the work of others.
 The Writing Support Desk provides citation workshops and help with citation and paraphrasing via our one-on-one consultations as well as resources on our website.
 We are also launching self-guided modules via Blackboard that students can use to familiarize themselves with academic integrity and best practices.
-There is no 'plagiarism checker' available to students as this is a service to assist instructors in identifying potential issues in student work.
+There is no 'plagiarism checker' available to students as these types of technology are designed only to assist instructors in identifying potential issues in student work.

 Yes.
 The Writing Support Desk staff are in the process of digitizing our workshops into video tutorials in order to make them available to students at their own convenience.
 These are available on our website under Video Tutorials as well as on the WSD Blackboard page.
 Check back often for updates and additional tutorial availability.

 If you have further questions about the services of the Writing Support Desk, please feel free to contact us via email at email@example.com.